 I've always been drawn to documenting children’s learning and viewed this as an integral part of my early childhood professional practice.
 I’ve also always found it a pleasure.

 OK so this seems like the natural place to insert the conversation about 'templates' (lets go there early in this piece).
-Don't get me wrong, I love a template to guide me when I am learning something new but there does come a time when we need to let go if it and go 'freestyle'.
-It's like having your 'L' plates as a new driver, there comes a point you graduate right?
-You no longer need the expertise sitting next to you because that expertise is now within you?
+Don't get me wrong, I love a template to guide me when I am learning something new, but there does come a time when we need to let go of the template and go 'freestyle'.
+It's like having your 'L' plates as a new driver.
+There comes a point you graduate, right?
+You no longer need the expertise sitting next to you because the expertise is now within you.
 You have to trust yourself, what you know and what you bring.

 is a subjective set of frozen moments that provoke, inform, record and provide opportunities for further thinking and wonder, able to be offered back to children (families) for comment and reflection".